top of page

 Here's a prime example of their manipulation.

-After I discovered the online defamation by Rebekah and Michal, I sent them two personal and very direct emails containing some colourful language.
+After I discovered the online defamation by Rebekah and Michal, I sent them an email containing some colourful language.
 Well, I used a colourful word to be exact (given the circumstances, it was fitting).

 But there was a big problem with Michal's screenshot.
 The email I wrote had been drastically altered with a photo editing software or AI.
 It wasn't real.